-There is no place for extremist views of any kind in our school, whether from internal sources - students, staff or governors, or external sources - school community, external agencies or individuals.
-Our students see our school as a safe place where they can legitimately be supported to explore controversial issues safely in a learning context and where our teachers encourage and facilitate this - we have a duty to ensure this happens in order to secure common values and ethos of diversity, inclusion and democracy and the central tenants of British values.
+There is no place for extremist views of any kind at Thomas Alleyne's High School, whether from internal sources - learners, staff or governors, or external sources - school community, external agencies or individuals.
+Our learners see our school as a safe place where they can legitimately be supported to explore controversial issues safely in a learning context and where our teachers encourage and facilitate this - we have a duty to ensure this happens in order to secure common values and ethos of diversity, inclusion and democracy and the central tenants of British values.

 As a school we recognise that extremism and exposure to extremist materials and influences can lead to risks for children and so should be addressed as a safeguarding concern as set out in this policy.
-We also recognise that if we fail to challenge extremist views we are failing to protect our students.
+We also recognise that if we fail to challenge extremist views we are failing to protect our learners.